STEP 1) Enrolment to the 2021/2022 academic year is done via eVŠ electronic application (https://portal.evs.gov.si/prijava/?lang=en)

-Candidates must suggest a supervisor and in case of enrolment into the 1st year also select a list of courses in agreement with the suggested supervisor.
+After completing the eVŠ application the candidates use the eVŠ application number (without -) on the IPS web page https://www.mps.si/en/vpis/ to select a supervisor, the tuition fee payment option and in the case of enrolment into the 1st year a list of courses in agreement with the selected supervisor.

 Request for enrolment of external course(s) is available here.